kiku-jw/DataFold/docs/overview.md

 # Overview

-## What is DataFold?
+## What is DriftGuard?

-DataFold is an open-source CLI agent that monitors your SQL data sources and automatically detects data quality issues:
+DriftGuard is an open-source CLI agent that monitors your SQL data sources and automatically detects data quality issues:

 - **Freshness problems** - data stopped updating
 - **Volume anomalies** - unexpected drops or spikes in row counts